-We have been selected to provide data and/or analysis as well as to develop and maintain customized industry benchmarks for a number of prominent industry associations, including, but not limited to:
+We have been selected to provide data and/or analysis as well as to develop and maintain customized industry benchmarks for several prominent industry associations, including, but not limited to:

-- American Investment Council (AIC) - Australian Investment Council (AIC) - African Private Equity and Venture Capital Association (AVCA) - British Private Equity & Venture Capital Association (BVCA) - China Venture Capital and Private Equity Association (CVCA) - Emerging Markets Private Equity Association (EMPEA) - Global Impact Investing Network (GIIN) - Institutional Limited Partners Association (ILPA) - Invest Europe (IE) - New Zealand Private Equity and Venture Capital Association Inc. (NZVCA) - Singapore Private Equity & Venture Capital Association (SVCA)
+- American Investment Council (AIC) - Australian Investment Council (AIC) - African Private Equity and Venture Capital Association (AVCA) - China Venture Capital and Private Equity Association (CVCA) - The Global Private Capital Association (formerly EMPEA) - Institutional Limited Partners Association (ILPA) - Invest Europe (IE) - New Zealand Private Equity and Venture Capital Association Inc. (NZVCA) - Singapore Private Equity & Venture Capital Association (SVCA)

-We have also entered into various distribution and licensing agreements to supply platforms with anonymous and aggregated private equity, venture capital, real estate, and other private investments fund performance data and statistics.
+Our parent, Cambridge Associates LLC, has also entered into various distribution and licensing agreements to supply platforms with anonymous and aggregated private equity, venture capital, real estate, and other private investments fund performance data and statistics.

-Through these agreements, we provide aggregated fund performance information to entities whose members or clients include investment management firms.
+Through these agreements, our parent provides aggregated fund performance information to entities whose members or clients include investment management firms.
 This results in the Firm receiving indirect compensation from investment managers, some of whom we may evaluate and recommend to our clients.
 We take steps to mitigate this potential conflict, including requiring our distribution partners to be the sole interface with their investment manager members and subscribers and asking them to shield the identity of any such members/subscribers from our investment professionals.
 Despite these efforts, it is possible that our investment professionals could become aware of the identity of these investment managers and favor them over others.